PritamChakrabortyShuvo/Git/01_Git-Theoritical-Concepts.md

 ### Best Practices
 - **Use with caution :** Especially with **`--hard`** as it permanently deletes changes.
 Always double-check if we need to keep any changes.
 - **Backup important changes :** Before resetting we can create a temporary branch to save our current work.
+## Git Revert
+The **Git Revert** is used to **undo** a **specific commit** by **creating a new commit** that reverses the changes introduced by the **target commit**.
+Unlike git reset which **rewinds the branch history**, **git revert preserves the history by making a new commit**.
+### How git revert Works?
+- It creates a new commit that undoes the changes of a previous commit.
+- It leaves the history intact keeping the original commit in the log but showing that its effects have been negated.
+### When to Use git revert?
+- **Undo a specific commit :** If you made a mistake in a previous commit but don’t want to lose any history or affect other changes git revert is a safe option.
+- **Collaboration :** When working with others **it’s better to use git revert rather than git reset** because **git revert doesn’t rewrite commit history**.
+This ensures everyone’s history stays consistent.
 ## Git Stash
 The **Git Stash** **temporarily saves changes** in your **working directory** without **committing them** allowing you to **switch branches or work on something else** without **losing your progress**.
 You can apply the stashed changes later when you're ready.
 ### When to Use Git Stash?